ascamara/americavotes/README.md

 # michiganvotes

-A project for the Tuesday Company's Software Engineering Internship application process
+A project for the helping campaigns organize their volunteers and match them with perspective voters!

 ## How to run: